piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ![Startup Accelerator Month 3](/source/images/pieAcceleratorEmotionalRollerCoasterMonth03Detail.png)

 1. "After talking to folks, I'm not sure our company is viable."
-2. "We get to pitch.
+2. "We get to pitch!
 We totally get pitching."
 3. "No one got our pitch.
 We're not even going to make it to the stage."
 4. "Wait a second.
 This is working."
-5. "This is the best day of my life."
+5. Demo Day: "This is the best day of my life."

 # Creating a cadence